ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Dallas_ carefully plates an avocado, an onion, and a sliced lemon—meticulously into small pieces and then reassembled to appear untouched.
 His movements are deliberate, almost ritualistic.

-_Mac_ sets the table and turns on the TV.
+_Mac_ sets the coffee table and turns on the TV.
 He flips through channels until he finds the local weather report.

 _ON TV_: The same _REPORTER_ from earlier, standing outside their house, discusses the unpredictable weather this time of year.

 **REPORTER**
-As you can see behind me, new residents are moving in despite the ominous weather forecast.
+> As you can see behind me, new traffic is - we even have some new residents - despite the ominous weather forecast.
 Meteorologists are predicting an unusually severe storm system to hit our coast within the couple of weeks hours.
 That's right folks - we're in for a wild ride.

 _Dallas moves closer to the TV, his expression growing concerned as he listens to the report._

+**REPORTER**
-**REPORTER** (Interviewing the Mayor in a Podcast style setting) Residents are advised always be ready in case of an emergency - stock up on the basics - essentials and prepare for potential power outages.
+> Residents are advised to always be ready in case of a such an emergency - have a plan - stock up on the basics - essentials and prepare for potential power outages.
 Stay tuned for further updates on this developing situation.

 _Mac's eyes drift back to the window, where the wind has picked up, rustling the tall grass outside._